azavea/pfb-network-connectivity/deployment/README.md

 by using the `api.id` and `lambda.region` values stored in the `claudia.json` file that Claudia created during deployment to format the example string in the code block above.

+### A note about Terraform resources

+Certain Terraform and Tilegarden resources are interdependent, in that they expect IDs of resources created by the other deployment tool as input variables.
+In particular, the CloudFront CDN managed by Terraform relies on the `tilegarden_api_gateway_domain_name` variable in order to point the CDN to the Tilegarden API Gateway endpoint, and the Tilegarden Claudia deployment tool relies on the `LAMBDA_SUBNETS` and `LAMBDA_SECURITY_GROUPS` variables in order to give the Tilegarden Lambda function access to database resources in the VPC.

+In order to manage this interdependence, we recommend that you first deploy Terraform resources using a dummy value for `tilegarden_api_gateway_endpoint`;
+this way, all of the Terraform infrastructure should build correctly, but the CDN will not serve tiles properly.
+Then, stand up a Tilegarden instance using the relevant input values from your Terraform-managed resources, and once you're done deploying Tilegarden you can update `tilegarden_api_gateway_endpoint` to point to the API Gateway that Claudia has created.

+In brief, the anticipated order of resource creation when deploying a new stack should be:

+1. Create Batch resources
+2. Create Terraform resources with dummy `tilegarden_api_gateway_domain_name` variable
+3. Create Tilegarden resources
+4. Update Terraform resources with correct `tilegarden_api_gateway_domain_name` variable